Skip to content

 Funding

-Kentucky’s local road, highway, and bridge network must be continually improved, enhanced, and maintained.
-Funding for maintenance, improvements, and enhancements is derived primarily from fees collected from users of the road and highway network.
+Kentucky’s local road, highway, and bridge network must be continually improved, enhanced, and maintained with an emphasis on safety.
+Funding for such projects is derived primarily from fees collected from users of the road and highway network.

 Office Info